ÃÛ¶¹ÊÓƵ

 The purpose of the Training Data Loader is to instantiate data used for creating the machine learning model.
 Typically, there are two tasks that the training data loader accomplishes:

-• Loading data from Platform
+• Loading data from Experience Platform

 • Data preparation and feature engineering